-Academy staff can search pupils with their consent for any item.
+Academy staff can search children with their consent for any item.

-The academy is not required to have formal written consent from the pupil for this sort of search - it is enough for the teacher to ask the pupil to turn out his or her pockets or if the teacher can look in the pupil's bag or locker and for the pupil to agree.
+The academy is not required to have formal written consent from the child for this sort of search - it is enough for the teacher to ask the child to turn out his or her pockets or if the teacher can look in the child's bag or locker and for the child to agree.

-The academy should make clear in their academy behaviour policy and in communications to parents and pupils what items are banned.
+The academy should make clear in their academy behaviour policy and in communications to parents and children what items are banned.

-If a member of staff suspects a pupil has a banned item in his/her possession, they can instruct the pupil to turn out his or her pockets or bag and if the pupil refuses, the teacher can apply an appropriate punishment as set out in the academy's behaviour policy.
+If a member of staff suspects a child has a banned item in his/her possession, they can instruct the child to turn out his or her pockets or bag and if the child refuses, the teacher can apply an appropriate punishment as set out in the academy's behaviour policy.

-A pupil refusing to co-operate with such a search raises the same kind of issues as where a pupil refuses to stay in a detention or refuses to stop any other unacceptable behaviour when instructed by a member of staff - in such circumstances, the academy can apply an appropriate disciplinary penalty.
+A child refusing to co-operate with such a search raises the same kind of issues as where a child refuses to stay in a detention or refuses to stop any other unacceptable behaviour when instructed by a member of staff - in such circumstances, the academy can apply an appropriate disciplinary penalty.